Academic Information and Policies

 AnchorStatement and Policies of Non-Discrimination and Accessibility

-Non-Discriminatory Policy: Waldorf University does not discriminate on the basis of gender, race, color, sexual orientation, religion, national origin, sex, age or handicap in admission or access to, or treatment or employment in its programs and activities.
-Any person having questions concerning Waldorf’s compliance with the regulations implementing Title VI, or Title IX or Section 504, is directed to contact the Department of Human Resources, 106 South 6th St., Waldorf University, Forest City, IA 50436 (641.585.8197) who has been designated to coordinate Waldorf University’s efforts to comply with these regulations.
+Non-Discriminatory Policy: Waldorf University does not discriminate based on gender, race, color, sexual orientation, religion, national origin, sex, age or handicap in admission or access to, or treatment or employment in its programs and activities.
+Any person having questions concerning Waldorf’s compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact the Department of Human Resources, 106 South 6th St., Waldorf University, Forest City, IA 50436 (641.585.8197) who has been designated to coordinate Waldorf University’s efforts to comply with these regulations.

 Any person may also contact the Assistant Secretary for Civil Rights, U. S. Department of Education.

-Notice of Program Accessibility: Waldorf University is committed to providing all of its students, faculty, staff, and visitors with equal access to its programs, events, and facilities.
-To this end, and in compliance with Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act, the University is making modifications to its buildings and grounds in such reasonable manner as to provide access for the handicapped and stands ready to supply to students and faculty, including those with limiting visual or hearing impairments, such auxiliary aids, modifications in classroom locations, and/or adjustment of classroom techniques and practices as will allow equal access to the regular program and degree objectives offered by the University.
+Notice of Program Accessibility: Waldorf University is committed to providing all of its students, faculty, staff and visitors with equal access to its programs, events and facilities.
+To this end, and in compliance with Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act, the University is making modifications to its buildings and grounds in such a reasonable manner as to provide access for people with disabilities.
+It stands ready to supply to students and faculty, including those with limiting visual or hearing impairments, such auxiliary aids, modifications in classroom locations and/or adjustment of classroom techniques and practices as will allow equal access to the regular program and degree objectives offered by the University.

-Requests for information or for modifications beyond those already completed or for assistance to accommodate individual needs should be made to the Department of Human Resources, 106 South 6th St., Waldorf University, Forest City, IA 50436 (641-585-8197).
+Requests for information, modifications beyond those already completed, or assistance to accommodate individual needs should be made to the Department of Human Resources, 106 South 6th St., Waldorf University, Forest City, IA 50436 (641.585.8197).